 Skip to main content

-User-Installed Software on Ceres with Conda
+User-Installed Software with Conda

 Conda is a software package manager for data science that allows unprivileged (non-administrative) Linux or MacOS users to search, fetch, install, upgrade, use, and manage supported open-source software packages and programming languages/libraries/environments (primarily Python and R, but also others such as Perl, Java, and Julia) in a directory they have write access to.
 Conda allows SCINet users to create reproducible scientific software environments (including outside of Ceres) without requiring the submission of a SCINet software request form for new software, or contacting the VRSC to upgrade existing software.